HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Introduction

 \subsection{Motivation and Overview of Our Methodology}

-This work is among the first in the literature to address the multi-model training within VEC-HFL.
-In our problem of interest, vehicles serve as training clients, multiple edge servers (ESs) act as middle-layer aggregators, and a cloud server (CS) functions as the global aggregator.
-We first note that a key challenge in facilitating multi-model training is mitigating model obsolescence risks while enhancing the utilization of distributed and dynamic training data from vehicles.
-In particular, we observe that traditional model aggregation methods in FL and HFL are either synchronous or asynchronous.
-Synchronous aggregation waits for all clients to upload their models to maintain consistency, but this can introduce significant delays and increase the risk of model obsolescence.
-Conversely, asynchronous aggregation initiates the aggregation process as soon as a subset of clients uploads their models, effectively reducing latency.
-However, this method may suffer from model instability and struggle to fully utilize data from all participating clients, potentially impacting the convergence speed of the global model.
-To address these challenges, we introduce a \textit{hybrid synchronous-asynchronous aggregation rule for VEC-HFL}.
-This rule operates on a per-task basis: at the edge layer, each ES performs an aggregation only after receiving all local models of a specific task from vehicles (synchronous approach), while at the cloud layer, the CS conducts a global aggregation after obtaining a subset of the corresponding ES models (asynchronous approach).
-This hybrid approach leverages the advantages of both synchronous and asynchronous methods.
-By synchronously aggregating at the edge layer, we ensure model consistency and fully utilize the local training data from all participating vehicles, enhancing model accuracy and convergence speed.
-Simultaneously, the asynchronous aggregation at the cloud layer reduces overall latency by not waiting for all ESs, which can have different delays of model aggregation based on the distribution of vehicles covered by them and their channel conditions, to report their models, thereby mitigating delays and the risk of model obsolescence.
-This combination provides a natural solution that balances the trade-offs between timeliness and model quality, making it particularly suitable for dynamic IoV environments where both factors are critical.
+This work is among the first to investigate multi-model training in VEC-HFL.
+In our setting, vehicles serve as training clients, multiple edge servers (ESs) act as intermediate aggregators, and a cloud server (CS) functions as the global aggregator.
+A key challenge is to mitigate model obsolescence while improving the utilization of distributed and dynamic vehicular data.
+Existing FL/HFL aggregation schemes are typically either synchronous or asynchronous.
+Synchronous aggregation waits for all clients before updating, ensuring consistency but incurring high latency and increasing model obsolescence risk.
+In contrast, asynchronous aggregation reduces latency by updating with partial client participation, but may lead to model inconsistency and degraded convergence.
+To effectively utilizing all hierarchical data during training process, we introduce a \textit{hybrid synchronous-asynchronous aggregation rule for VEC-HFL}, operating on a per-task basis: at the edge layer, under the constraint of maximum waiting time (detailed in Section IV-A), each ES performs aggregation only after receiving all local models of a specific task from vehicles (loose synchronous approach); while at the cloud layer, the CS conducts global aggregation after receiving a subset of ES models (asynchronous approach).
+This hybrid design combines the advantages of both paradigms.
+Edge-layer synchronous aggregation improves consistency and fully exploits local vehicular data, enhancing accuracy and convergence speed.
+Meanwhile, cloud-layer asynchronous aggregation reduces latency by avoiding waiting for all ESs, which may experience heterogeneous delays due to different vehicle distributions and channel conditions.
+Overall, this mechanism balances timeliness and model quality, making it well suited for dynamic IoV environments.
+Table \ref{relate work comparison} summarizes related studies and highlights key differences.